gillius/jalleg/README.md

 and having some more features.
 The game uses A and Z to control the left player and up and down arrows to control the right player.
 In the jalleg-framework version, joystick control is supported for the right player and mouse control works for both players by clicking and holding where you want the paddle to be.
-The framework version also has sound effects through generating square waves.
+The framework version also has sound effects through generating square waves and rumble effects on the joystick if supported when ball collides with the right paddle.

 ![Ball and Paddle Screenshot](BallAndPaddleExample.png)